Mentoring, is often used to target career progression for academic women — but could furthering this agenda include mentoring men?

 Theoretically then, a programme encouraging junior men to be mentored by senior women could be instrumental in effecting culture change by making senior women visible and normal in academia.
 In creating a formal mentoring structure where women are seen as senior, we legitimize diverse interactions that would otherwise be less likely to occur.

-Perhaps having self-selected participants will mean that the most problematic predominant attitudes and cultures aren’t vastly impacted.
+Secondly is that voluntary programmes where participants self-select will perhaps mean that the most problematic predominant attitudes and cultures aren’t vastly impacted.
 As with so many development activities, the people who ‘need’ it most are the ones who don’t sign up.
 Would some men be (outspokenly or implicitly) put off joining a programme where they didn’t have a choice over the gender of their mentor.

 I don’t know the answer to a lot of these questions and this post is not intended to detail a quick-fix for redefining academic gender balance.
 More, I wanted to put some thought into how move away from the men-vs-women idea, and think about how multiple approaches could align to create change.
 I am keen to learn by hearing more perspectives, including those that agree and disagree with this piece.